 This article was created by Tumblr user tk-603, who previously wished to remain anonymous, who first noticed the similarities between the fanfiction and The Last Jedi.
 The article was intended to be shared among those who had read the story and noticed the similarities for themselves.
-The author isn’t claiming plagiarism of the whole movie; they just want answers as to why the hell Rey’s origins, Phasma’s staff, and the plot of the Rey/Kylo interactions are so damn similar, because it’s really freaky.
+The author isn’t claiming plagiarism of the movie; they just want answers as to why the heck Rey’s origins, Phasma’s staff, and the plot of the Rey/Kylo interactions are so damn similar, because it’s really freaky.
 You can read the full address here.

 This post contains major spoilers for Star Wars: The Last Jedi.

 Shortly after The Last Jedi premiered in LA, the Internet was buzzing with rumors discussing the big reveals, plot points, and spoilers that the film had to offer.
 One person who caught the movie early happened to notice some striking similarities between the plot of the film and a fanfiction that they read months ago.
 They posted it to Tumblr, someone posted it to Reddit, and as these things go, it went viral and left many scratching their heads, wondering how one fanfiction could possibly predict exactly what happens in The Last Jedi.

 If you’ve ever browsed through Star Wars fanfiction on Archive of Our Own, you’ve probably ran into the name streetsolo at one point or another.
 She’s the writer of the Signs and Smoke Signals trilogy, consisting of books A Flare in the Dark, A Candle in the Night, and A Glow in the Dawn.
 The trilogy is enormous: with over one million words, it’s longer than the Harry Potter franchise and has over sixty thousand views spread between them.

 The series was written and published starting in 2016, just one month after The Force Awakens came out.
 In other words, too soon for the story to just be based on leaks and rumors.